Britney Spears Speaks Out After Her Conservatorship is Terminated: "I'm Gonna Cry" - E! Online

 The 39-year-old pop star addressed the news on Instagram with a video of her fans popping confetti outside the Los Angeles courthouse.

 "Good God I love my fans so much it's crazy !!!"
 Britney wrote.
 "I think I'm gonna cry the rest of the day !!!!
 Best day ever."
+She added, "praise the Lord … can I get an Amen ???? #FreedBritney."

 Friday's session was the first hearing about the singer's conservatorship since her father, Jamie Spears, was suspended as her co-conservator on Sept.
 29.